-Today we’re going to look at some of my recommendations, Paranormal Activity, Cabin in the Woods, and Autopsy of Jane Doe.
+Today I would like to tell you about some recommendations, Paranormal Activity, Cabin in the Woods, and Autopsy of Jane Doe.

 I will tell you a little bit about each of the films and why I think they are worth watching.
 That being said I won’t spoil anything.
 After all, I’m recommending you go watch these yourself.